KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 program looks.
 Then we will go through how to write basic instructions for reading and writing inside a computer program.
 We will also explain the types of variables we can use.
-Finally we will introduce the basics of writing functions.

 ## Introduction
 Python is a **high-level programming language**,